dmratliff00/EntraIDAudit/README.md

 3. In the Privileged Identity Management section, navigate to  Microsoft Entra roles.
 4. Under  Microsoft Entra Roles, go to the Assignments tab.
 5. Here, you can see the list of role assignments, which includes:
   - Active: Users currently assigned roles.
   - Eligible: Users eligible to activate roles.
-- Expiring soon: Roles with upcoming expiry dates.
+  - Expired: Users whose role grants have expired.
 6. Export role assignments:
   - Click the Download button (top-right corner) to export the list as a CSV file.
 ```
 Link to skip to step 6:
 ```